 Or this: Someone is telling (not asking) you about yourself, yet what they're saying does not ring true.
 Your body is reacting against it.
 Still, you start second-guessing yourself, wondering if they are right, even though they don't know you that well.
 Maybe you're in denial and just getting defensive?
 Your chest is tightening up.
 But you keep giving them the benefit of the doubt, because maybe they really do have a point and you should be more _______... ?
 I'm sorry, my friend, you've started to vanish.

 Why talk about vanishing on your art blog?

 You may be wondering, "Why are you talking about this here, on your art website, in your blog about creativity??
 Where are the pretty pictures and painting tips?"

 I get it.
 Those are easier and certainly happier topics, and waters where I normally love to tread.
 I'll be back there too, I promise!

-In fact, yesterday I finally published a post I had started on November 21st, summarizing my very fun November Daily Art “Use It Or Lose It” Challenge.
+In fact, yesterday I finally published my previous post, which I had started on November 21st, summarizing my very fun November Daily Art "Use It Or Lose It" Challenge.
 (My mind has been so deep in this vanishing topic that I had to wrestle with myself to finish the last paragraph of it, add photos, and hit Publish.
-But it felt good to close that loop, and hopefully you’ll enjoy the read!)
+But it felt good to close that loop, and hopefully you'll enjoy the read!)